 Last thing was to call and book her health certificate appointment, which has to be done within 10 days of traveling.
 We went to an on-post vet so it was all done that day.
 They checked her out, filled out all the papers, and gave me a 2 clear sleeves with her stuff.
 I was told one was for her crate and one was to keep with us.

 Day of travel: showed up at the airport 3 hours before our flight.
 We checked in at the Lufthansa counter.
 We had her outside of the crate when we walked up.
 She looked over her paper work, gave me another form to fill out, and then the stickers to put on the crate.
 At the counter we paid the Excess baggage fee which was $293, which is the same amount I was told on the phone when I booked the reservation.

 After we got the rest of our luggage checked in we walked over to Oversized Luggage to drop the dog.
 They checked her crate then told me to put her in with no collar or leash.
 We zip tied the 4 corners and they took her.
 I realized later that night I didn’t zip tie the door shut, which most everyone says they do so I had a micro panic that her door would come open and she’s get out 😆

 Once we landed and made it through customs the crate was waiting with all the other oversized bags.
 No one was there or asked to check anything.
 We just got the dog and our stuff and left!”

 Go to the FULL Facebook post here.

 Tips from Personal Experience

-After a rather eventful experience with Patriot Express and commercial flights, Megan shared her tips with us!
+After a rather eventful experience with Patriot Express and commercial flights, Megan (from the YT video above) shared her tips with us!